Sickle Cell Disease

 People with SCD will be treated by a specialist and will be required to attend check-ups at regular intervals.
 They will also be taught how to recognise the condition’s symptoms, so that treatment can be given as soon as possible after they appear.

-- Vitamin supplements: Extra folic acid supplements are commonly recommended for people with SCD to aid the body in its production of red blood cells.
-A daily supplement containing zinc, Vitamins D, E, C and A, magnesium, selenium, carotenoids and flavonoids but not iron, may also be useful.
+- Vitamin supplements.
+Extra folic acid supplements are commonly recommended for people with SCD to aid the body in its production of red blood cells.
+A daily supplement containing zinc, vitamin D, vitamin E, vitamin C and vitamin A, magnesium), selenium, carotenoids and flavonoids, but not iron, may also be useful.

 Treating painful episodes